BrandonTang89/CrowdfundingForSchools/README.md

 - Description: String, Description of the project
 - Goal: Integer, Amount of money to be raised
 - Current: Integer, Amount of money raised so far
+- MinDonation: Integer, Minimum amount of money that can be donated at once
 - Status: Enum("proposed", "open", "closed")
 - Proposer: String, Email of the proposer